JAndritsch/basic_s3_uploader/README.md

 - /get_init_signature
 - /get_remaining_signatures

-The process for uploading a file to S3 is as follows:

-- Step 1: Get an "upload init" signature from the user-defined backend

-- Step 2: Using the init signature, call to S3 API to initiate a multipart upload request.
-If successful, an UploadId is returned.

-- Step 3: Using the UploadId, get the remaining signatures from the user-defined backend in a single call.
-The signatures returned include all chunk/part signatures, the "list parts" signature, and the "complete upload" signature.

-- Step 4: Start uploading each chunk to S3, using the appropriate signature for each chunk.

-- Step 5: Once all chunk uploads have completed, check to make sure that S3 has all the correct chunks that it was sent.

-- Step 6: Call the S3 API to complete the upload using the "complete" signature once all chunks have been verified.

 For more information about how to generate signatures or how to use the uploader, please check out the [documentation page](https://github.com/jandritsch/basic_s3_uploader/wiki/Documentation).